AgoraNomic/agoranomic.github.io/join.md

 Because many emails might be sent in a single day, you should consider either making an email account just for Agora, or setting up filters to send all Agora messages to a folder.
 Your email provider will have instructions on how to do that.
 For example, [here are Gmail's filter instructions](<https://support.google.com/mail/answer/6579?hl=en>).

-Once you've subscribed to each mailing list, and confirmed your subscriptions in your email, you will start receving messages as they are sent.
+Once you've subscribed to each mailing list, and confirmed your subscriptions in your email, you will start receiving messages as they are sent.
 You will also now be able to send messages.
 Now it's time to register.

 ### Registering

 Registering is a special action in Agora, to make it as easy as possible.
-A registration email need only indicate that you wish to join; you should also indicate what name you'd like to use.
-Names are changeable in Agora whenever you want.
+A registration email need only indicate that you wish to join; you should also indicate what name you'd like to use&emdash;don't worry, you can change this later if you'd like.
 A straight-forward registration might say something like:

 ```
 I register for Agora.
 My name is nix.